 Meeting minutes: A piece of paper detailing the whys and the hows of the latest central bank decisions.
 Usually released a few days after the central bank’s monetary policy announcement.
 Pay close attention to the factors that led the central bankers to their decisions, the dissenters, and the overall bias (dovish or hawkish) of the bank.

 Required reserve ratio (RRR): Another tool for the central bank.
-It’s the percentage of deposits and other liquid assets that commercial banks must store, either in its own institution or with the central bank.
+It’s the percentage of deposits and other liquid assets that commercial banks must store, either in their own institution or with the central bank.
 Central banks tend to set RRRs higher if they want to limit economic activity and lower them if they want to stimulate borrowing in the economy.

-Quantitative easing (QE): Also known as asset purchases.
+Quantitative easing (QE): Also known as large asset purchases.
 It’s a central bank’s way of stimulating economic activity, usually by buying government bonds and high-rated private assets.

 There you have it, folks!
 Hope this little list helps you in identifying the economic reports you need to watch out for and the potential impact their results can have on currency price action.
-Don’t forget to practice by checking out our forex calendar and my latest forex snapshots!